voljinn/telestore/docs/sdk/testapp.md

 This application is made for easier integration of TeleStore SDK with examples, including using the SDK for applications without server side.

 The application consists of two parts: client-side and server-side.
-Your application may not have a server-side, but some processes may differ depending on your implementation.
+Your application may not have a server side, and some processes may differ depending on your implementation.

 This documentation is also available at [GitHub](https://github.com/telestore-rep/test-app).